Bottom Line Recommendation

 Rare Carat Business Model

 Initially, Rare Carat used to be a price aggregator, gathering information and diamond feeds from different online retailers and displaying everything in one gallery.
 This way, the customer could compare different retailers at once.
+You could find there brands like With Clarity, Friendly Diamonds, Do Amore, Lovbe, and other small retailers.

-In 2022 Rare Carat had changed its business model and turned into a “marketplace” that takes care of everything: They process your payment, logistics, customer service, and shipping.
+In 2022 Rare Carat changed its business model and turned into a “marketplace” that takes care of everything: They process your payment, logistics, customer service, and shipping.
 You are no longer buying a diamond from a retailer because those retailers turned into wholesalers, providing diamonds to Rare Carat.

 With that change, Rare Carat joined a tough competition with enormous and well-known online brands: James Allen, Blue Nile, and Brilliant Earth.
 They must provide an excellent shopping experience to beat those well-established etailers.
 Honestly, I don’t see it happening that easily.
 Right now, they are far behind… In the following sections, you’ll see exactly why.